Gillette Cup New Zealand Secondary Schools Cricket

-Gillette Cup is the name given to the New Zealand Secondary Schools boys one day cricket competition.
+Gillette Cup is the New Zealand secondary schools boys one day cricket competition.
 The competition begins as a knock-out competition until the top school in each of six regional zones is determined.
 These schools then contest a final held in Christchurch in December.
 The Gillette Cup was first played in 1990.

 Participants

 The numbers of teams entered has increased fairly steadily from 75 in 1990 to 198 schools entering the 2013 competition.
 Regionwise the teams entered in 2013 were: